 In “deep tech” some of the topics I followed involved information such as: in 2025, Lilium will launch 100% electric flying cars ( https://www.youtube.com/watch?v=lojpe3lUdFk ).

-In “Developer’s stage” AWS introduced some very useful workshops especially for us as a company, since they relate a lot to the services we offer.
+On the other hand, in “Developer’s stage,” AWS introduced some very useful workshops especially for us as a company, since they relate a lot to the services we offer.

 The workshops I followed were about: